pagkly/Zed/Investopedia3/SEC Regulation D (Reg D).md

 While Regulation D makes raising funds easier, buyers of these securities still enjoy the same legal protections as other investors.

-It is not necessary to keep Regulation D transactions a secret, even though they are [private offerings](https://www.investopedia.com/ask/answers/041315/what-are-some-advantage-raising-capital-through-private-placement.asp).
+It is not necessary to keep Regulation D transactions a secret, even though they are [[private offerings]](https://www.investopedia.com/ask/answers/041315/what-are-some-advantage-raising-capital-through-private-placement.asp).
 There are directives within the regulation that, depending on which rules are applied, may allow offerings to be openly solicited to prospective investors in a company's network.

 ## Requirements of SEC Regulation D